There can be many secondary losses following the death of our loved ones, and we must identify the many secondary losses and grieve each one.

 Indeed, these times and these triggers are painful, I am learning to use them as reminders of the deep affections that Chidinma and I shared.

-The following are steps you also may need to consider:
+The following are steps you also may need to consider when addressing secondary losses:

 I will share deeper details in the article due to be released in the next couple of days within the resource section of the website.